 Q: Is the production of multivitamins regulated?

-A: No. The production of multivitamins is not regulated.
-At least not in the sense that people think of when they think of the regulation of prescription drugs.
-Multivitamins are considered dietary supplements and are devoid of ‘active’ pharmaceutical ingredients (21).
-But while the FDA does not regulate what vitamins and minerals go into a multivitamin, it does forbid misleading advertising related to multis, and it establishes strict guidelines regulating how production facilities should operate (22).
+A: No. The production of multivitamins is not regulated, at least not in the sense that people think of with prescription drugs.
+Multivitamins are considered dietary supplements and companies are not required to prove safety before marketing or selling them.
+While the FDA does not regulate what vitamins and minerals go into a multivitamin, it does forbid misleading advertising related to multis, and it establishes strict guidelines regulating how production facilities should operate (21).
+That said, many products still do not contain what they advertise after third-party testing.

 Q: Why do some women’s vitamins contain probiotics?

 A: The digestive system is, in many very real ways, the mediator of good health.
 A clean, efficient digestive tract enables a woman to obtain greater nutrient value from the food she eats and the supplements she takes.
-Probiotics (23) are the digestive enzymes that break down food and supplements, and pass them on to the cells to produce energy, repair damage, produce blood cells, bolster the immune system, and more.
+Probiotics (22) are the digestive enzymes healthy gut bacteria that assist in energy production, immune function, disease prevention and more.

 Q: Do multivitamins for women contain fiber?

 A: The vast majority of multivitamins for women do not contain any measurable amount of fiber.
 There’s a good reason for this.
 Fiber is not a micronutrient, like say, vitamin C. Fiber takes up a lot of space.
 If manufacturers were to include fiber in their multivitamins, the pills would either be huge, or you would need to take several at a time.
-Fiber, however, is easily obtained by simply eating plenty of green leafy vegetables.
+Fiber, however, is easily obtained by simply eating a variety of plant foods like vegetables, fruits, nuts, seeds, legumes and whole grains.

 Q: Why are so many women’s multivitamins gummies?